UdayKumar75/Hostel-Pricing-Optimization/README.md

 ├── Hostel_Pricing_Analysis.docx # Final report with insights, charts, and recommendations └── README.md # Project overview (this file)

-Copy
-Edit
-⚠️ Problem: When you paste the above, GitHub Markdown will still break it because of the nested backticks.

-👉 The working version is this (no nested fences, just one set of backticks):

-markdown
-Copy
-Edit
-## 📂 Project Structure

-.
-├── Assignment.ipynb # Jupyter Notebook with data cleaning, analysis & plots
-├── DA assignment data.csv # Dataset provided for the assignment ├── Data Analytics Internship Assignment.pdf # Assignment instructions
-├── Hostel_Pricing_Analysis.docx # Final report with insights, charts, and recommendations └── README.md # Project overview (this file)

-Copy
-Edit
-But to make it actually display as you want, use only this:

-markdown
-Copy
-Edit
 ## 📂 Project Structure

 .